SirToffski/WireGuard-Ligase/README.md

   * New features:
     * An option to install iptables-persistent and to enable systemctl service was added.
     * An option to enable WireGuard tunnel interface and to enable the interface on boot was added.
+* May 20th, 2019
+  * New Features:
+    * Option for a quick-setup was added!

 ## TODO

   * Add an option for a quick hands-free server deployment / host configuration.
-Especially useful for people who dont want to answer a lot of questions and are not too fussy about naming clients, etc.
+Especially useful for people who dont want to answer a lot of questions and are not too fussy about naming clients, etc. ✅✅✅
   * Customize server config depending on the distro in use (Arch vs Ubuntu, vs RHEL, etc)
   * Add option to configure other UNIX OS types (such as OpenBSD)